Echris-jnr/Mobile-Apps/README.md

 some of my amazing designs.
-I am glad you like them
+I am glad you like them.